-You should also be detail-oriented and able to understand the minutia of billing, scheduling and rule-making.
-Organization is another key attribute every hospital administrator should have.
+You should also be detail-oriented and able to understand the minutia of billing, scheduling, and rule-making.
+The organization is another key attribute every hospital administrator should have.
 If you’re organized, the employees under you will most likely be organized as well and your hospital will provide better, more reliable patient care.

 Hospital administrators should have experience working in a hospital setting.
 This experience could be clinical, such as being a physician or nurse in the hospital.
 Analytical and technical experience such as information technology can also be helpful in hospital administration.